Shoppingify/backend/README.md

 - /api/lists [POST] -> create a list

 1 - Run npm install
-2 - Add .env variables
+2 - Add .env variables [Check in the discord]
-3 - Run "npm run dev" to start the development server 4 - Run "npm run test" to start the tests
+3 - Run "npm run build" or "npm run dev-remote" to use the remote db